webosose/website/content/en/docs/guides/setup/building-webos-ose.md

 To set the make and BitBake parallelism values, use `-p` and `-b` options to the `mcf` script.
 The `-p` and `-b` options correspond to `PARALLEL_MAKE` and `BB_NUMBER_THREADS` variables described in [Yocto Project Development Tasks Manual](https://docs.yoctoproject.org/dev-manual/common-tasks.html#speeding-up-a-build).

-The recommended value for `-p` and `-b` option is **a half of the number of physical CPU cores**.
+The recommended value for `-p` and `-b` options is **a half of the number of physical CPU cores**.
 To get the number of physical CPU cores on your build system, use the following commands.

 1. Get the number of physical CPUs.